luizmacieldev/scraping-funds-explorer/README.md

 # scraping-funds-explorer

-Webscraping no site https://www.fundsexplorer.com.br/ranking que pega as informações dos fundos imobiliários e as salva em um arquivo csv

-# Instruções para rodar o projeto:

-1 - Instalar as dependências do projeto com o comando "pip install -r requirements.txt"
+Web scraping project that collects data from the website https://www.fundsexplorer.com.br/ranking, extracting information about real estate investment funds (FIIs) and saving it into a CSV file.

+# How to run the project:

+1 - Install the project dependencies with the command: pip install -r requirements.txt

+2 - Run the script with the command:
-2 - Rodar o comando "python3 main.py".
+ "python3 main.py".